easy-rpa/openframework/examples/email/message-waiting/README.md

-# Sending of message with attachments
+# Waiting of message based on specified condition

-Example of process that sends email message with attached file.
+Example of process that periodically looks up email messages with specific keywords in subject or body.
+Process ends when email message with corresponding keywords is present or appears in mailbox.

 ## Configuration
 All necessary configuration files can be found in `src/main/resources` directory.